krazy-kid/hello-world/README.md

 # hello-world
 Hello everyone!
-crazykid here!
+Krazykid here!
 I like coding and want to learn more.